 - Can support heavy weight

 - May require more effort to slide than other options, usually two people

 *Important to note: Table and drawer slides are another reason that humidity control is so important for your fine furniture.
 While drawers and tables are built to handle some expansion and contraction, managing the humidity is vital to keeping drawers and table openings in good working condition.

-Both the Amish Fremont Leg Dining Table and the Amish Chateau Extension Table have wood slides that offer support as extensions are added.
+The Amish Handcrafted Shaker Leg Dining Table has wood slides that offer support as extensions are added.

 METAL (GEARED) SLIDES: Most common type of slide.
 Operates with two wood rails sliding in opposite directions that are each guided and supported by metal gears and metal rails.

 - Wood rails offer added support to prevent table from sagging

 - Gears allow one person to open table from one side